bradforj287/NFLBoxScoreScraper/README.md

-node-web-scraper
+pro football reference web scraper
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
+A web scraper that will download box scores from www.profootballreference.com into JSON format.